spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 ### NodePort

-Applications are deployed using a `Service` type of [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) which is the default Kubernetes `Service` type if not defined otherwise.
+Applications are deployed with a `Service` type of [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types), which is the default Kubernetes `Service` type if not defined otherwise.
 `ClusterIP` services are only reachable from within the cluster itself.

 To expose the deployed application to be available externally, one option is to use `NodePort`.
 See the [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) documentation for more information.

-The following example shows how you can individually configure applications using Kubernetes assigned ports:
+The following example shows how you can individually configure applications by using Kubernetes assigned ports:

 ```properties
 deployer.<app>.kubernetes.createNodePort=true